- Industry sector: Construction

 Trafficking in the construction sector

-In CTDC data, 2,685 out of the 21,270 victims of labour exploitation were trafficked into the construction sector.
+In CTDC data, 2,685 victims of trafficking were trafficked into the construction sector.
+They represent 19% of the victims trafficked for labour exploitation.

 96% of the data comes from case management data, while the rest comes from hotline data.